Jerome Pampellone: Debut, New Zealand National Championship (2016–2018)

-International fights, World Championship tournamament, Olympic Qualification (2019–2021)
+International flights, World Championship tournament, Olympic Qualification (2019–2021)

 In July 2019, Pampellone competed at the Thailand Open International Boxing Tournament.
 Pampellone won the preliminary rounds against Australian Jack Bowen but lost in the quarter finals against Thailand boxer Saranon Klompan.
-In Septemember 2019, Pampellone compete at the AIBA World Championships.
+In September 2019, Pampellone compete at the AIBA World Championships.
 Pampellone reached the quarter finals before losing to England's Benjamin Whittaker.
 Despite the World Championship lost, he went on to win his second New Zealand national amateur championship that year and was awarded the prestigious Jameson Belt.
 Pampellone defeated Colton Seymour-Moir in the finals.
 Pampellone was selected to be part of the New Zealand Boxing Team.
 He would attempt to qualify for the olympics at the 2020 Asia & Oceania Boxing Olympic Qualification Tournament.
 The team had been training in Thailand and Italy.
 There was fear that the event would be canceled with the COVID-19 pandemic.
 Pampellone won his first fight in the tournament against Japan boxer Ren Umemura.
-Unfortunately, Pampellone lost against Bekzad Nurdauletov of Kazakhstan, ending his olympic hopes.
+Pampellone lost against Bekzad Nurdauletov of Kazakhstan, ending his olympic hopes.
 Pampellone competed in his last national championships at the Boxing New Zealand 2020 National Championships.
 The tournament was postponed to January 2021 due to the covid pandemic.
 Pampellone won the championship against Jeshaiah Perelina.